Updated: 01:12:2025

 Any manual changes to the parts list won't be reflected back to the assembly or parts.
 Manually changed information will no longer be updated because the manual change overwrites the updating.
 For these reasons, powerGate works with the BOM BLOB and never with the parts list.

-Fig.1 - Manual adjustments
+Fig.1 - Manual Editing

-2. Inconsistent Updates
+2. Inconsistent Updates with Parts List3.
+Access Control

 4. Tailored Information